-Because of the multidimensionality, data cannot be easily analyzed by humans.
-Since the parameters of the experiment can change, it is also very difficult to set fix limits on them.
-The current approach to automated outliers detection was based on gathering data from a certain time frame and calculating mean and standard deviation for all parameters.
+Data cannot be easily analyzed by humans due to its multidimensionality..
+Since the parameters of the experiment can change, it is also very difficult to set fixed limits on them.
+The current approach to automated outliers detection is based on gathering data from a certain time frame and calculation tools and standard deviation for all parameters.
 Then, for all features, a warning or outlier flag was set depending on how many sigmas sample has deviated from the mean.
-3 sigmas corresponded with warning and 5 with an outlier.
-In the end, flags for all parameters got combined, if for at least one parameter warning was set, the sample got a warning label and analogically if at least one parameter had outlier flag then the sample was labeled as an outlier.
+3 sigmas corresponded to warning and 5 to outlier.
+In the end, flags for all parameters have been combined.
+Consequently, if for at least one parameter the warning was set, the sample got a warning label, and similarly, if at least one parameter had the outlier flag then the sample was labeled as an outlier.